Daniel-G-Luft/News_Analyzer1/README.md

     pip install -r requirements.txt

-3. Replace the placeholder API key in 'main.py' with your own OpenAI API key: openai_api_key = 'your_openai_api_key'
+3. You will need to get an OpenAI API Key:

     To get an OpenAI API Key please go to the OpenAI website: https://openai.com/blog/openai-api